Flush the Fashion: Background

 According to Alice Cooper on his radio show on October 5, 2020, all the song titles on this album were taken from Headlines (hence Track #10) from the National Enquirer.

+Critical reception

+The Rolling Stone Album Guide wrote that Cooper "bottomed out ... [with] a half-hearted new-wave makeover."

+Classic Rock wrote that "Flush the Fashion is very much of its time, but its one of Coop’s most fun albums, a rollicking collection of herky-jerky skinny-tie robot rock."

 Track listing

 Personnel

 Credits are adapted from the Flush the Fashion liner notes.